A Little History

-The Large Animal Research Station is situated on 134 acres of land just north of the campus of the University of Alaska Fairbanks.
+The Robert G. White - Large Animal Research Station (LARS) is situated on 134 acres of land just north of the campus of the University of Alaska Fairbanks.
 The land was the original homestead of the Yankovich family, who deeded the land to the University in 1963.
 In 1964, John Teal began his muskox domestication project on the property with a herd of 33 animals captured from Nunivak Island.
 In 1974 this original herd was moved to Unalakleet and later to Palmer where the Musk Ox Farm was established under the direction of the Musk Ox Development Corporation.

-The Station also serves in an educational and outreach capacity, providing the opportunity to introduce students of all ages to wildlife and wildlife research.
+LARS also serves in an educational and outreach capacity, providing the opportunity to introduce students of all ages to wildlife and wildlife research.
 Thousands of people from around the world visit LARS each year during the summer tourism program.

 Mike Yankovich was a farmer, experimenting in Siberian wheat.
 Farming the precursor of the Muskox Farm, known today as the University of Alaska Fairbanks Large Animal Research Station, he used to enjoy bringing milk for kajmac, the soft Montenegrin cheese of his youth, to various Yugoslavian families.